Expanded Function Dental Auxiliary (EFDA) Certificate Program

 - Eligible candidate as defined above

-- Employer or Sponsor (Dentist) commitment that includes a commitment to provide 80 hours of direct supervision on patients within his or her practice.
+- Sponsor (Dentist) commitment that includes an agreement to provide 80 hours of direct supervision on patients within his or her practice.

 Other specific applicant requirements include:

-- Color discrimination (differentiation of various shades of color and gradations from black to white);
+- Color distinction (differentiation of various shades of color and gradations from black to white);

 - Manual dexterity/motor coordination (discern changes in surface textures by manipulating dental instruments, control exertion of hand/finger pressure);